Pickleball Paddle Warranties Explained: What to Look for Before You Buy

 Our Warranty Promise

 Warranty terms are published on the warranty page.
 Returns policy is on the returns page.
-No games, no hidden exclusions.
+Claims require proof of purchase, defect details, and photo or video proof, and replacements continue only for the remainder of the original warranty window.

 ?Frequently Asked Questions